cloudboxacademy/azure_databricks_course/known-issues/unable-to-login-to-azure-databricks-account-console.md

 # Unable to login to Azure Databricks Account Console - Solution
-Due to recent changes to Microsoft Azure (July 2024 onwards), users with personal subscription are unable to access Azure Databricks Account console with their standard user id they use to signin to Azure Portal (e.g. training@outlook.com).
-This article documents the solution/ workaround received from Microsoft via Microsoft Q&A forum as well as from Dustin Vannoy via the Databricks Community forum.
+Due to recent changes to Microsoft Azure (July 2024 onwards), users with personal subscription are unable to access Azure Databricks Account console with their standard user id that they use to signin to Azure Portal (e.g. training@outlook.com).
+This article documents the solution/ workaround received from both Microsoft via Microsoft Q&A forum as well as from Dustin Vannoy via the Databricks Community forum.
 Please see links to those forums at the bottom of this page.

 ## Overview of the Issue
-Microsoft Azure users may see the following error message, if they try to access the account console via the URL https://accounts.azuredatabricks.net/
+Microsoft Azure users with a personal subscription may see the following error message, if they try to access the account console via the URL https://accounts.azuredatabricks.net/

 <img width="648" alt="unable-to-access-account-console-error-2" src="https://github.com/user-attachments/assets/f5b338a9-5564-494a-b64f-1e96a8e803d3">